-Pursuant to FATCA, the Company will be required to comply with extensive new reporting and withholding requirements designed to inform the US Department of the Treasury of US-owned foreign investment accounts.
-Failure to comply (or be deemed compliant) with these requirements will subject the Company to US withholding taxes on certain US-sourced income and (effective 1 January 2019) gross proceeds.
-Pursuant to an intergovernmental agreement between the United States and Ireland, the Company may be deemed compliant, and therefore not subject to the withholding tax, if it identifies and reports US taxpayer information directly to the government of Ireland.
+Pursuant to FATCA, all entities in a broadly defined class of foreign financial institutions ("FFIs"), such as the Company, will be required to comply with extensive reporting and withholding requirements designed to inform the U.S. Department of the Treasury of U.S.-owned foreign investment accounts.
+Failure to comply (or be deemed compliant) with these requirements will subject the Company to a 30% U.S. withholding tax on certain U.S.-sourced income, and may subject the Company to a 30% withholding tax on gross proceeds from dispositions of certain U.S. stocks and securities.
+Pursuant to an intergovernmental agreement between the United States and Ireland, the Company may be deemed compliant, and therefore not subject to the withholding tax, if it identifies and reports U.S. taxpayer information directly to the government of Ireland.
 Shareholders may be requested to provide additional information to the Company to enable the Company to satisfy these obligations.
-Failure to provide such information when requested or (if applicable) satisfy its own FATCA obligations may subject a Shareholder to liability for any resulting US withholding taxes, US tax information reporting and/or mandatory redemption, transfer or other termination of the Shareholder's interest in its Shares.
-Detailed guidance as to the mechanics and scope of this new reporting and withholding regime is continuing to develop.
-There can be no assurance as to the timing or impact of any such guidance on future operations of the Company.
+Failure to provide such information when requested or (if applicable) satisfy its own FATCA obligations may subject a Shareholder to liability for any resulting U.S. withholding taxes, U.S. tax information reporting and/or mandatory redemption, transfer or other termination of the Shareholder's interest in its Shares.
 The administrative cost of compliance with FATCA may cause the operating expenses of the Company to increase, thereby reducing returns to investors.
 FATCA may also require the Company to provide to the Irish government (for exchange with the U.S. Internal Revenue Service) private and confidential information relating to certain Shareholders.